Course Descriptions 2025-2026

 Biblical Worldview

-One half year, 2nd semester.
+½ year, 2nd semester.
 Grades 9-12.
-Fulfills the Biblical Worldview requirement for graduation.
+Fulfills Biblical Worldview graduation requirement.

 Assigned Reading: Reasons We Believe by Nathan Busenitz; Bitesize Theology by Peter Jeffery; Right Thinking for a Culture of Chaos by John MacArthur (ed.) and other selected materials.
 The instructor provides a list of other titles for further study.